python-jsonschema/jsonschema/docs/validate.rst

 ------------------

 JSON Schema defines the :kw:`format` keyword which can be used to check if primitive types (``string``\s, ``number``\s, ``boolean``\s) conform to well-defined formats.
-By default, no validation is enforced, but optionally, validation can be enabled by hooking in a format-checking object into a `Validator`.
+By default, as per the specification, no validation is enforced.
+Optionally however, validation can be enabled by hooking a `format-checking object <jsonschema.FormatChecker>` into a `Validator`.

 .. doctest::